 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

 If you have ever tried to make any decorative or structural changes to your home, and used a tradesperson rather than trying to do everything yourself, you know that finding the right people to do the job can sometimes be a bit tricky.
-It might be finding an available plumber, or an registered electrician where do you find them?
-Or do you go for a recommendation?
-How do you know you can trust them?
+It might be finding an available plumber, or an registered electrician, where do you find them?
+Also, how do you know you can trust them?

-It could save you some cash if you use a tradesman who is part of the governments competent persons schemes, like a FENSA Fitter.
-Being part of one of these schemes means theyre qualified to meet building regulations and can self-certify their own work, so you dont have to pay extra to get the council to sign off the work.
-This could save you up to #250 and is much faster and easier! time of arranging assessment by Building Control
+Working with FENSA registered tradespeople could save you some cash if you use a tradesman who is part of the government's competent persons schemes, like a FENSA Fitter.
+Being part of one of these schemes means they're qualified to meet building regulations and can self-certify their own work, so you don't have to pay extra to get the council to sign off the work.
+This could save you up to £250 and is much faster and easier than arranging an assessment by Building Control!

-FENSA Certificates: Will be sent by FENSA directly to you to demonstrate compliance, vital in the event you need to sell your house.
-If you have lost your FENSA certificate it is quick and simple to re-order online from this website, or simply call the team.
-The FENSA team can offer support to your solicitor when tracing missing certificates during the sale of your property
+FENSA Certificates will be sent by FENSA directly to you to demonstrate compliance, vital in the event you need to sell your house.
+If you have lost your FENSA certificate, then it is quick and simple to re-order online from this website or simply call the team.
+The FENSA team can offer support to your solicitor when tracing missing certificates during the sale of your property too.

-Consistent installations across a wide area: If you own properties across different local authorities then you are able to use the same FENSA installer for all installations, as they can work in all Local Authority jurisdictions.
+FENSA companies offer consistent installations across a wide area.
+If you own properties across different local authorities then you are able to use the same FENSA installer for all installations, as they can work in all Local Authority jurisdictions.
 You'll get consistent quality and price as a result across the area.

 So what other logos might be useful to know in the window industry?